Baddeck, the Beginning and the End of the Cabot Trail

 Do you hear what I hear?

 The main street in Baddeck is home to daily live music in the summer months.
 Here you can find yourself taking part in the Baddeck Gathering Ceilidh for a daily dose of authentic Celtic music or pull up a chair at the Bras d’Or Yacht Club (live music on Sunday afternoons!) and try a local pint of Big Spruce beer.
 If you find yourself here on a Wednesday consider making the ten-minute drive to the Gaelic College for their signature Wednesday Night Ceilidhs that will be sure to get you tapping your feet to the sound of world-acclaimed Celtic musicians.
-If you’re lucky enough to visit during Festiville Baddeck (Cape Breton’s largest street festival), you will experience Baddeck at its finest.
-With the main street filled with buskers, music, local food, artisans, and much more it’s no doubt worth spending an extra day or two in town to catch the celebration.

-The Beginning and End of the World Famous Cabot Trail
+The Beginning and End of the World-Famous Cabot Trail

 Not only is there a lot to do and see in Baddeck but it’s also a great place to book your accommodations as a base for exploring the rest of Cape Breton Island.
 Baddeck is centrally located an hour on both sides from either entrance of the Cape Breton Highlands National Park.
-So whether you decide to drive the Cabot Trail clockwise or counter-clockwise, the village of Baddeck is an ideal place to rest your head and make the most of your Cape Breton adventures.
+So whether you decide to drive the Cabot Trail clockwise or counter-clockwise, the Village of Baddeck is an ideal place to rest your head and make the most of your Cape Breton adventures.
 The hardest decision will be choosing what to see first!

 Locals Know Blogs